termNinja/present.io/README.md

 `install.sh` will create a symlink towards the `presentio.py` script by the name `presentio`.

+Also make sure you have `pandoc` and `LaTeX` installed on your system.

 ### ~~Windows~~
 Not officially supported at the moment.
 Feel free to support it.